 In Sweden, various provisions of the Consumer Sales Act (1990), the Marketing Practices Act (2008), the Distance and Doorstep Sales Act (2005), the Product Liability Act (1992), the Product Safety Act (2004), and the Companies Act (2005) all serve to govern our multi-level marketing and business activities.
 The Food Act (2006) provides regulations and guidelines for the sale of food and food supplements.
-We are subject to the authority of the Swedish Consumer Office, the Swedish Companies Registration Office, the Swedish Tax Office, Swedish Customs, Medical Products Agency, and the National Food Administration.
+We are subject to the authority of the Swedish Consumer Office, the Swedish Costoms, Medical Products Agency, and the National Food Administration.
 As in all EU countries, various EU regulations and guidelines apply.